Skip to Content

 Car seats for Morocco

-There seems to be mixed views on what the actual law is for car seats in Morocco.
-It supposedly is the law that all children require to be in a car seat, but don’t be surprised to see local kids piled into the back of the car not even wearing seatbelts, and toddlers squished between their parents on mopeds.
+There seems to be mixed views on what the actual law is for car seats in Morocco, so please confirm this yourself.
+It’s supposedly the law that all children are required to be in a car seat, but don’t be surprised to see local kids piled into the back of the car not even wearing seatbelts, and toddlers squished between their parents on mopeds.

 However, we very much recommend that you do use a car seat in Morocco if you plan to hire a car or taxi.